 - Salt and pepper chicken

 - Mix olive oil and butter together and rub all over the chicken, cover completely.
-Slice one onion – Place onion slices under chicken, the onion will act as a roasting rack for the chicken to sit on, this will ensure even cooking as the convection in the oven will be able to brown the lower portion of the chicken and provide even cooking of the thighs
+Slice one onion – Place onion slices under the chicken, the onion will act as a roasting rack for the chicken to sit on, this will ensure even cooking as the convection in the oven will be able to brown the lower portion of the chicken and provide even cooking of the thighs

 - Place chicken on a roasting rack ( If you have one ) Still place the onions underneath, but add some water or stock to the bottom of the roasting rack.
-Helps keep the chicken moist and stops the onions from possible burning
+Helps keep the chicken moist and stops the onions from possibly burning

 - Add final covering of salt and pepper